GalenIvanov/Animation-tests/README.md

 ## Text-fx to work on specified parts of text
 Now it works on all components, depending on the mode - lines, words or characters.
 It would be good to specify which ones to animate.
 Possible parameters: index, range, or block of indices.

+## Frames
-## Frames - an effect that changes the content of an image frame by frame
+An effect that changes the content of an image frame by frame

 ## 2d Arrays
 - rectangular
 - polar

 ## Parallax effect

+## Collision detection

+## Physics